GenericMappingTools/gmt/BUILDING.md

     There is a template file, ConfigUserTemplate.cmake, that you should copy to ConfigUser.cmake and make your changes therein.

-In the source tree copy `cmake/ConfigUserTemplate.cmake` to `cmake/ConfigUser.cmake`, and edit the file according to your demands.
+In the source tree, copy `cmake/ConfigUserTemplate.cmake` to `cmake/ConfigUser.cmake`, and edit the file according to your demands.
 This is an example:

 ```